Xunnamius/black-flag/README.md

   name: 'init',

   // Used as the command's usage instructions in its own help text. "$000", if
-  // present, will be replaced by the value of the command option given above.
+  // present, will be replaced by the value of the command option.
+Afterwards,
-  // Afterwards, "$0" and/or "$1", if present, will be replaced by the name and
+  // "$1" and then "$0", if present, will be replaced by the description and
-  // description options given above.
+  // name options.
 Defaults to "Usage: $000\n\n$1".
-Will be
+Will be trimmed before being
-  // trimmed before being output.
+  // output.
   usage: 'This is neat.'
 };